supercam/greybox/docs/studio_perforce.md

-# Homelab FileServer with Perforce:
+# Homelab Server with Perforce:

-This project is about deploying a Mobile Device Manager(MDM) into an organization.
-The MDM that was used was VMware Workspace One formerly known as Airwatch.

 Use Case:
 To create a file server for learning / homelab to do achieve the following: